 - Connect: Meet fellow childhood cancer survivors and brain tumour survivors

 - Empower: Educate each other as the experts in your personal survivorship journeys!

 We encourage you to register for one of the workshops in your area or contact us for more information.
+You may also wish to check out these inspiring video testimonials in which our 2018 S2S Network team members talk about their personal experiences and discuss the value of the S2S Network for survivors.
 Please sign up for our SAVTI eNews and follow POGO on our social media @POGO4Kids for announcements about new, upcoming workshops!

 Meet Our 2019 Team

 A survivor of medulloblastoma, Josh is currently pursuing a Bachelor of Social Work (BSW) at Laurentian University.
 In addition to volunteering as the mentor to the S2S Network facilitators, he is the volunteer facilitator of the Brain Tumour Foundation of Canada’s East Virtual Support Group.
 Josh is very proud to have been on the Dean’s Honour Roll for every year of his enrollment at Laurentian University!

 A survivor of osteosarcoma and retinoblastoma, Abdullah is a second-year social work student and also works part-time.
 He takes great pride in his community involvement!